BlueZeeKing/TicTacToe/README.md

 at line eight to your network ip address. (will usually start with 192.168.1.some three digit number) then run `node server.js` and go to your ip address.
 ##### This can also be run using 127.0.0.1 for any computer but will not be available to other computers on the network like the code above!

+# The Tic Tac Toe game info is broadcasted to every client!
+Beware!